Amenorrhea

 Key points about amenorrhea

-• Amenorrhea is characterized by missing your period 3 cycles in a row.
+• Amenorrhea means missing your period 3 cycles in a row.

-• Primary amenorrhea means a girl doesn’t start menstruating when she reaches puberty.
+• Primary amenorrhea means not starting a period in puberty.

-• Secondary amenorrhea means your periods were normal, but have stopped due to an underlying condition.
+• Secondary amenorrhea means your periods were normal, but have stopped.

-• Treatment of amenorrhea depends on the cause but may include hormones, birth control pills, or dietary changes.
+• Treatment depends on the cause.
+It may include hormones, diet changes, or surgery.

 Next steps